drewkearny/Data-Science-Internship/README.md

 # Data-Science-Internship
-Some of the work that I can make public from my Summer Internship as a Data Scientist
+A sample of my Jupyter Notebooks I worked on in My summer Internship as a Data Scientist.
+This excludes all of the work that was could potentially breach privacy of my employer.